wix-incubator/specs2-jmock/README.md

 ```
 The downside, is that now your test code has to be aware of the default values of the arguments, and if they change your test will need to change as well.

-Another way is to use a new JMock DSL flavor - accessed using `expect.` prefix - that actually allows mixing values and matchers in method arguments.\
+Another way is to use a **New JMock DSL flavor** - accessed using `expect.` prefix - that actually allows mixing values and matchers in method arguments.\
 The methods under `expect` (`allowing`, `oneOf`, etc.) are macros, that generate code where values are wrapped in `having(beEqualTo())`, if one of the argumets is a matcher.
 The macros also support named arguments passed out of order.